 The Artist development scheme has a focus on production and consists of:

-• Full access to Hospital Records’ studio (Dependent on availability) & Office space
+• Full access to Hospital Records’ studio space (dependent on availability) & office space.

 Back to sections